-Coursework Format Due date

-& marks

-Essay on the 2030 decarbonisation challenge facing the UK electricity system.
-Individual Report 24 March 202

-Learning objectives: 2000 words [100/100]
+Coursework Format Due date & marks Essay on the 2035 decarbonisation challenge facing the UK electricity system.
+Individual Report 2000 words 22 March 202 [100/100] Learning objectives: anonymously marked [100/100] To discuss the challenge of decarbonising the UK electricity system by 2035.

-anonymously marked

-To discuss the challenge of decarbonising the UK electricity system by 2030.

 To cover both the economic and engineering challenges facing the UK electricity system.